John & Lilla Leach – Their Story

 Jacob Johnson Lived Here

-This creek (formerly Milwaukie Creek), was named for the Johnson family by surveyors shortly after 1850 when the Donation Land Claim Act came into being.
+Johnson Creek (formerly Milwaukie Creek) was named for the Johnson family by surveyors shortly after 1850 when the Donation Land Claim Act came into being.

-William Johnson and family had crossed the plains in 1846 and spent that winter at the Whitman Mission in what is now eastern Washington.
-They came further west the next spring – fortunately missing the Whitman massacre which happened soon after they had left the area.
+William Johnson and his family had crossed the plains in 1846 and spent the winter at the Whitman Mission in what is now eastern Washington.
+They came further west the next spring, fortunately missing the Whitman massacre which happened soon after they had left the area.

 Their Wishes and Bequest to Portland